-Lakeisha R. Andress represents and counsels employers in a wide range of federal, state, and local employment matters, including government and internal investigations, single-plaintiff cases, reductions in force, administrative charges, class and collective actions, and large-scale mergers, acquisitions, and reorganizations.
+Lakeisha R. Andress represents and counsels employers in a wide range of federal, state, and local employment matters, including government and internal investigations, single-plaintiff cases, reductions in force, administrative charges, benefits related class actions, and large-scale mergers, acquisitions, and reorganizations.
 She also strategically counsels employers on employee policies, employment agreements, restrictive covenant agreements, separation agreements, diversity and inclusion initiatives, and general employment law compliance.
-Her practice primarily focuses on navigating issues arising under Title VII, the FLSA, EPA, ADEA, ADA, and FMLA.
+Her practice primarily focuses on navigating issues arising under Title VII, the ADEA, ADA, FMLA, and FLSA.

 Lakeisha also maintains an active pro bono practice, including successfully obtaining a reduced sentence and compassionate release for a client with vulnerable medical conditions who had been incarcerated at a facility with widespread COVID-19 cases.

 Prior to joining Morgan Lewis, Lakeisha was an associate at another global law firm.
 While in law school, she served as a student attorney for the Harvard Prison Legal Assistance Project and as a judicial intern at the Massachusetts Appeals Court.

 University of Missouri, 2012, B.A., Journalism, magna cum laude